drewradcliff/ehook.app/README.md

 - **Syntax Highlighting**: JSON payloads are displayed with syntax highlighting
 - **History**: Last 50 webhook events are stored and can be reviewed
 - **Multi-tab Support**: All tabs with the same UUID receive real-time updates
+- **Workflows**: Visual workflow builder with triggers (Manual, Schedule, Webhook) and actions (HTTP Request, Send Email).
+Powered by Vercel Workflows for durability and execution tracking

 ## Tech Stack